Maria-sama ga Miteru: Production

-In the afterword of the first Maria-sama ga Miteru light novel volume, Konno admitted that Maria-sama ga Miteru was very different from her usual genre of story-telling in Yume no Miya, which she described as an "imperial story" set in a fictionalized classical Japan.
-For the basis of Lillian Girls' Academy, Konno drew from her own experiences attending an all-girl high school, and some of the scenery of Lillian was also taken from this, such as a ginkgo pathway which stretched out from the main gate.
+In the afterword of the first Maria-sama ga Miteru light novel volume, Konno admitted that Maria-sama ga Miteru marked a significant departure from her usual storytelling genre in Yume no Miya, which she described as an "imperial court tale" set in a fictionalized classical Japan.
+For the basis of Lillian Girls' Academy, Konno drew from her own experiences attending an all-girl high school and junior college for five years.
+She notes that when she took the entrance exam for the combined junior and senior high school, she was shocked to see only girls in the classroom; she projected this experience onto the character Noriko Nijo, who enters the school as a student from the outside rather than moving up from the middle school.
+Some of the scenery of Lillian was also taken from her school, such as a ginkgo pathway stretching from the main gate.
 The laid-back atmosphere of the school was also incorporated into Lillian, although Konno's school did not have a sœur system and it was not a Catholic school.
-Konno had been exposed to Christianity from a young age: she attended a completely Christian kindergarten which had a sanctuary and cloister in the middle of the school.
+However, Konno had been exposed to Christianity from a young age: she attended a strictly Christian kindergarten which had a sanctuary and cloister in the middle of the school.
 Konno notes that she put her own questions about the Virgin Mary's heart into the story via Yumi.
 Konno ultimately mixed together various sources and ended up with Lillian Girls' Academy.

+When approached to write a continuation of the short story, Konno decided to begin a new serialized narrative set approximately six months prior to the events of the short story.
+She replaced the protagonist, Noriko, with Yumi Fukuzawa, as she felt the relationship between the "White Rose" pair (Noriko and her senior) had already been completed in the short story.
+Yumi was designed with twin tails and a completely different direction to differentiate her from Noriko's group.
+Konno stated that for this work, the characters existed first and the story was developed later, noting, "The characters just started moving on their own one after another."
+In the afterword of volume 25, she elaborated on this autonomy:

+However, this time, [she] moved on [her] own. ...
+When I finished writing, I went "Ah." ...
+Well, that is also part of what a novel is.
+I think that when a character moves, it means that for that girl, it was the most natural action to take.
+Right, Noriko?